Deuthe/Flipper-Zero-Files/README.md

 6. **Run the Script on Flipper**:
    - On the Flipper Zero, go to the `scripts` directory.
    - Locate and run the `RedRabbit.js` file.
+(From this repo) You can add it to the Scripts folder.

 7. **Reconnect to PC**:
    - Plug the Flipper Zero back into your PC to execute the script and start the keylogger.